psteichen/aperta-cms/README.md

 ==========

 CMS stands for Club Management System:
-A web application to manage a service club (members, meetings, events, activities, and website content)
+A web application to manage a service club (members, meetings, events & treasury)

 requirements
 ============